Comparison of The Best AI Language Learning Apps

 How It Works

-- Select from various practical scenarios (e.g., "Travel: Airport Check-In" or "Business: Negotiation Basics")
+- Select from practical scenarios (e.g., “Travel: Airport Check-In”, “Business: Negotiation Basics”)

-- Interact with a responsive 3D avatar that uses realistic lip-syncing to enhance the immersion
+- Interact with responsive 3D avatars with realistic lip‑sync for added immersion

-- Speak naturally as the app's AI processes your responses and provides contextual feedback
+- Speak naturally while the AI provides contextual feedback and suggestions

-- Receive detailed grammar and pronunciation guidance with the option to repeat challenging sections
+- Get detailed grammar and pronunciation guidance with the option to repeat challenging parts

 Pricing